Kelly in court on sex abuse charges; lawyer enters not guilty plea on his behalf

 R. Kelly on Monday appeared in court on sexual abuse charges involving four victims, three of them minors.
 His attorney entered a plea of not guilty on Kelly’s behalf.

-Kelly was largely silent during the 10-minute hearing, speaking his name when asked by the judge and saying something inaudible as Greenberg said the singer would plead not guilty to all 10 counts against him.
+Kelly was largely silent during the 10-minute hearing, speaking his name when asked by a Cook County judge and saying something inaudible as defense attorney Steve Greenberg said the singer would plead not guilty to all 10 counts against him.
 Kelly’s next court date was set for March 22.

-At the request of Kelly’s lawyer, Steve Greenberg, Judge Lawrence Flood on Monday clarified that Kelly will have to post only $100,000 — 10 percent of his $1 million bond for the four sex abuse cases — to be released; he will not have to pay the more than $160,000 he has been ordered to pay in a separate child support case.
+At the request of Greenberg, Judge Lawrence Flood on Monday clarified that Kelly will have to post only $100,000 — 10 percent of his $1 million bail for the four sex abuse cases — to be released; he will not have to pay the more than $160,000 he has been ordered to pay in a separate child support case.
 Greenberg did not say in court whether Kelly yet had raised the $100,000.

 Kelly was charged Friday in four separate cases of sexual abuse, involving four different victims in incidents from 1998 to 2010.
 Three of the alleged victims were between the ages of 14 and 16 at the time the abuse occurred.